git-ingham/BioMeasureComparison/README.md

 ### Sample data files to try

+These data files are *not mine*, but they are in the `data/` directory for experimentation and testing.

   * [`AF091148`](https://github.com/torognes/vsearch-data/blob/master/AF091148.fsa)
   A small (1408 sequences) FASTA file that works well for testing since it tends to be fast.